CatherineTrevor/gothenburg-netball/TESTING.md

 #### Easily contact the club

-1. Click on the email address in the footer
+1. Click on the email address in the footer of each page
-2. This opens a new blank email message, with the club email address in the To friendly
+2. This opens a new blank email message, with the club email address in the "To" field

 1. Navigate to Get in touch page
 2. Fill in contact form